kalymos/PsNee/README.md

 - The mode does not take care of changing PAL <-> NTSC video output (in other words if you use a Japanese console and you put European games, or in older European models you use American or Japanese games... the display will not be correct)

 ## Supported Playstation 1
-All US models, all European models, and the vast majority of Japanese models.
+All US models, all European models, and the Japanese models.

 ## Supported platforms
 - ATmega328(A/P/PA) @16Mhz